QA Smoke Testing in Software - A Complete Guide for 2025

 • Collect all necessary files: Get all the build or code files you will need for the test.

 • Write a test script: Use a single script to run the tests.
 Moreover, ensure that your script is written so that it creates and saves a report after each test.
-This way, any build failures can be properly and accurately reported to the developers.
+This way, any build failures can be adequately and accurately reported to the developers.

 • Clean data: Ensure your test runs in a clean environment.
 Remove any extraneous files that may affect the smoke test.
 This also includes stopping the server and emptying database tables.